measurement-factory/squid-notes/review.md

 <a name="p6"></a>p6: If no other rule applies, then the reviewer may ask the
 author to be consistent with what is in the current codebase.
 ----

+Unfortunately, finding consistency in Squid code or, more importantly, agreeing which code should be considered in that search is often difficult.
+For example, when 30 old code snippets use approach X while 3 newer commits use approach Y, it may be difficult to agree whether the PR should follow X or Y.

+In the scope of this "last resort" principle, newer contributors should avoid insisting on "their way" if more experienced Squid developers agree on what "consistent" means in the scope of a particular PR change.
+Unfortunately, experienced Squid developers often themselves disagree on that definition.

 <a name="p7"></a>p7: Reviewers should initiate new and update old reviews in